TV Alhijrah: History

 Plans to launch TV Alhijrah were revealed in June 2009, when the channel was still on the technical stage, and expected to go on air by mid-2010.

 Few days before its official launch, TV Alhijrah came up with a new rebranding image, in which is "more creative and fresh" and a new corporate slogan, "Segalanya Bermula di Sini" (Everything Begins Here).

 TV Alhijrah began its operations on 1 November 2010 on a trial basis.
 It was a government initiative to establish a channel based on Islam and to provide an Islamic perspective through its programs.

 The station was officially launched on the 1st Muharram 1432H (7 December 2010) in a ceremony by the sixth Prime Minister, Najib Tun Razak.
 The event took place at the TV AlHijrah Digital Broadcasting Centre, Islamic Centre Complex, Kuala Lumpur.

-In May 2011, TV Alhijrah entered partnership with Universiti Sains Islam Malaysia (USIM) to help reimagining the Islamic propagation.
+In May 2011, TV Alhijrah entered a partnership with Universiti Sains Islam Malaysia (USIM) to help reimagining the Islamic propagation.

 TV Alhijrah broadcasts 24 hours every day, and is watched globally for Muslim content, the latest news, political commentaries, educational material and Islamic-related entertainment.
 Starting on 1 June 2011, the channel is available on Astro platform.

 On 1 January 2012, TV Alhijrah began daytime transmissions and extend its broadcast time from 12 to 18 hours, starting from 6 am to 12 am.

 TV Alhijrah signed a Memorandum of Understanding (MoU) with the Makkah-based Gulf International Office (GIO) in July.
 The agreement gave the channel access to news and programming on five channels in Saudi Arabia.